Razeeman/Android-Popular-Libraries-Cheatsheet/README.md

 ### ORMLite.
 Performance Comparison

-Realm = ObjectBox < SQLite < GreenDAO < Room < **ORMLite**.
+ObjectBox < Realm < GreenDAO < Room < SQLite < **ORMLite**.

 Very questionable, depends on complexity of queries, read/write preferences, app architecture etc.

-Realm - very fast read, ObjectBox - very fast write.
-Comparable to clean SQLite or even faster.
+Realm and ObjectBox are very fast, comparable to clean SQLite or even faster, but have some downsides.

 ### ORMLite.
 Usage